koel/docs/src/README.md

 If you want more control, edit `.env` file.
 There's quite a few settings there to tweak Koel to your needs.
 Remember to reload the server for the changes to take effects.

-### Docker
+### Using Docker

 Koel doesn't maintain an official Docker image, but community-supported ones like [hyzual/koel](https://hub.docker.com/r/hyzual/koel/), [0xcaff/koel](https://hub.docker.com/r/0xcaff/koel/), and [binhex/arch-koel](https://hub.docker.com/r/binhex/arch-koel/) are available.

 ## Upgrade

-Check out [Releases](https://github.com/koel/koel/releases) for upgrade guides corresponding to your Koel version.
+Check out [Releases](https://github.com/koel/koel/releases) for upgrade guides corresponding to your Koel version and installation method.

 ## Configuration and Usage